francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

     curl -sL https://raw.githubusercontent.com/francescobarbarulo/kubernetes-starter-pack/main/scripts/docker-install.sh | sh
     ```

-2. Create a password file tool with one entry for the user `testuser`, with password `testpassword`, using the `htpasswd` tool provided in the `httpd` image:
+2. Create a password file with one entry for the user `testuser`, with password `testpassword`, using the `htpasswd` tool provided in the `httpd` image:
     ```sh
     mkdir auth && docker run \
     --entrypoint htpasswd \